The Employment Law Review: South Africa

 The conditions of employment provided for under the BCEA constitute the basic terms of any employment relationship except to the extent that any other law or terms of the employment contract provide for more favourable terms, or where the basic condition has been varied in terms of the BCEA.
-Collective agreements, where applicable, can also vary the terms of employment contracts between the employers and employees who are bound by them.
+Collective agreements, where applicable, can also vary the terms of employment contracts between employers and employees who are bound by them.

 Under South African law, employers and employees are generally free to conclude their contract of employment either for a fixed term or an indefinite period.
-The LRA places certain restrictions on the use of fixed-term contracts for employees whose earnings are below the BCEA threshold.9
+The LRA places certain restrictions on the use of fixed-term contracts for employees whose earnings are below the BCEA threshold.11

 Parties to an employment contract can only amend the contract by agreement.
-Agreement is obtained either through negotiation or, if this fails, after taking certain procedural steps, parties can resort to industrial action (i.e., a strike in the case of employees or a lockout in the case of employers) aimed at compelling the other party to agree.
+Agreement is obtained either through negotiation or, if this fails, and after taking certain procedural steps, parties can resort to industrial action (i.e., a strike in the case of employees or a lockout in the case of employers) aimed at compelling the other party to agree.